Edmund Creffield: Life

 Franz Edmund Creffield was originally from Germany; it is unclear how he came to Oregon or even what year he was born, with both 1867 and 1873 being mentioned in sources.
 There are some indications that Creffield and his family had emigrated to the United States sometime around 1884.

 Contemporary sources speculated about Creffield being a deserter from the German army and places his arrival around 1900.
 Some contemporary sources stated that Creffield had been training to become a Catholic priest back in his native country, but there is no solid evidence for this claim.

+What is known for certain is that Creffield first appeared in Seattle by 1899, and he quickly became involved in the Salvation Army.
+Contemporary sources state that he had been a "drunken tramp," who took a liking to the message of the street preachers.
+He soon joined their ranks as a cadet and began street preaching, himself.
+Before 1899 was over, Creffield was promoted to the rank of Lieutenant in Portland, OR.

+In November 1899, Creffield was posted in Grant's Pass.
+He remained at that post until late May 1900, when he was transferred to Corvallis, OR.
+In August 1900 he was posted to The Dalles, OR.
+In November 1900 he was posted to Oregon City, OR.
+In February 1901 he was transferred to McMinnville, OR.

+On February 14, 1901, Creffield was promoted to the rank of Captain.
+A few months later, on June 26, 1901, Creffield was posted to Heppner, OR.
+It was October 1901 when Creffield resigned from the Salvation Army stating that God had called him to preach His will, and he needed to find a more authentic way to follow God's word.

+For the next year Creffield revisited the Oregon towns where he had been posted with the Salvation Army, sharing his new message and gathering converts.
+Most of 1902 was spent in The Dalles where he was part of the Peniel Mission alongside co-leaders Frank Cooper and James van Zandt.
+They found him to be too extreme and Creffield soon left.
+He spent some time in Salem, where he said he was deep in prayer when God told him he should create his own evangelical church.

-What is know for certain is that Creffield first appeared in Portland in 1903, and he quickly became involved in the Salvation Army.
-Later that year he was sent on mission to the town of Corvallis.
-Soon after, he broke with the Salvation Army and formed his own group, which he called the Bride of Christ Church.
-Townspeople regarded the church as a cult and called them "Holy Rollers" because they rolled on the floor for hours during their services while praying.
-This form of fervent worship expressed physically can seen to be an extreme form related to the Holiness movement concept of being slain in the spirit.
+It was late 1902 when Creffield returned to Corvallis, OR, where he formed his own group which he initially called the "Holiness Mission" or the "Army of Holiness."
+The members referred to themselves as "God's anointed," but the townspeople called them "Holy Rollers" because they rolled on the floor for hours during their services while praying.
+This form of fervent worship expressed physically can be seen to be an extreme form related to the Holiness movement concept of being slain in the spirit.